mbroedl/cognitive-tasks-for-expyriment/docs/about/using-and-citing.md

 # Using and Citing these Experiments

-All experiments found on this website as well as the website contents itself have been licensed under the GPLv3 License, as is _expyriment_ on which this battery builds on.
+All experiments found on this website as well as the website contents itself have been licensed under the MIT License, as is _expyriment_ on which this battery builds on.
-This license is further explained [here](https://choosealicense.com/licenses/gpl-3.0/).
+This license is further explained [here](https://choosealicense.com/licenses/mit/).

 Please make sure to cite this and other works appropriately.
 Particularly, you should cite [expyriment](https://www.expyriment.org/#references):